 Food truck operators need to know the hazards of working with propane.
-Prevention officers from WorkSafeBC are reaching out to raise awareness and offer solutions.
+WorkSafeBC officers are reaching out to raise awareness and offer solutions.

 Propane is the fuel of choice for food truck operators.
 It’s convenient and portable, but can be dangerous: if it leaks, it can build up and explode if it encounters an ignition source.